PEESEgroup/GCAM-CDR-policy/README.md

 - process_GCAM_data.py splits the single .csv file returned from the gcam xml db and splits it by query
 - produce_regional_queries.py converts an .xml file with global queries for the gcam model and makes a query for every region. the gcam xml db does not disaggregate global queries by region
 - read_GCAM_DB.py reads data from the gcam xml db.
-- stats.py conducts statistics on price linkages between sectors.
-This code is not used in any of the publications.
 - supplementary_figures.py conducts additional analysis, much like plotting_script.py

 ## Requirements